Nadia22ST3/Testare_Manuala/nosugershop_jira.md

 From a testing type perspective we are going to use ***non-functional testing*** where we are going to cover only **usability testing** and **compatibility testing**.
 Also, positive testing and negative testing are to be done, and (according to the needs) retesting and regression testing will be done when defects are going to be fixed or when modifications of any type are going to be brought to the code.

-Tests not in scope:

-We are not going to cover during the testing process any techniques related to **whitebox testing**.

-Also, performance and security testing will not be performed during this session of testing.

-From the perspective of the modules covered, any other functionality that is located outside of the login or favorite module are not to be tested.
+Tests not in scope: We are not going to cover during the testing process any techniques related to **white-box testing**.
+Also, performance and security testing will not be performed during this session of testing.From the perspective of the modules covered, any other functionality that is located outside of the login or favorite module are not to be tested.

 *_1.1.5 Risks detected*_